The SRD II and Remuneration Report

-Content - Under the new regime, the remuneration report must provide a detailed and complete overview of the remuneration of the directors, other executives and persons entrusted with the daily management.
+Content - Under the new regime, the remuneration report must provide a detailed and complete overview of the remuneration of the directors, other executives and persons entrusted with daily management.
 In addition to the information which is already required, the remuneration report will have to contain the following elements:

-- Information on how the total remuneration amount must be understood in the framework of the (formal) remuneration policy and how it contributes to the long term performance of the company
+- Information on how the total remuneration amount must be understood in the framework of the (formal) remuneration policy and how it contributes to the long term performance of the company.

 - Information on derogations (if any) from the remuneration policy, including an explanation regarding the exceptional circumstances and the specific parts of the remuneration policy which are derogated from.

-Aggregated or individual information -
+Aggregated or individual information

-Non-binding vote - The remuneration report will remain subject to an advisory vote by the shareholders' meeting.
+The remuneration report will remain subject to an advisory vote by the shareholders' meeting.
 But the company will now also have to explain in the next remuneration report in what way the vote of the previous shareholders' meeting has been taken into account.